-[Name of school/college] recognises that children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected to inappropriate, problematic, abusive and violent.
+Smith's Wood Primary Academy recognises that children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 We define developmentally inappropriate sexual behaviour that is problematic, abusive or violent as harmful sexual behaviour (HSB).
 HSB can occur online and/or face-to-face and can also occur simultaneously between the two.
 DSLs and their deputies have received training in HSB.
 We recognise that children displaying HSB may have experienced their own abuse and trauma and will ensure that they are appropriately supported.